Rsge/Custom-Windows-Image-Creation-Helper/README.md

 ## What you need
 * A PC with a clean installation of windows, with no user set up yet (asking which region you're in).
-* A [standard Windows Installation Boot USB stick](https://www.microsoft.com/en-us/software-download/windows10) with a copy of all the files from here in a subfolder on it, plugged into the PC.
+* A [standard bootable Windows installation USB stick](https://www.microsoft.com/en-us/software-download/windows10) with a copy of all the files from here in a subfolder on it, plugged into the PC.
-* An additional copy of the `winre.wim` file found in the default installation or got through [this method](https://docs.microsoft.com/de-de/windows-hardware/manufacture/desktop/deploy-windows-re?view=windows-10) in the ScriptFiles folder.
+* An additional copy of the `winre.wim` file found in the default installation or got through [this method](https://docs.microsoft.com/de-de/windows-hardware/manufacture/desktop/deploy-windows-re?view=windows-10) in the `ScriptFiles` folder.

 ## Creation of custom install files
 1. In the region choice screen, press `Ctrl+Shift+F3`.<br>